 Karol Estreicher: the ultimate sacrifice

-Years later, Marta Grzywacz traced the footsteps of the charismatic researcher in the excellent book Obrońca Skarbów (editor’s translation: Treasure Defender), documenting the history of the artworks looted by the Nazis and the spectacular restitution missions carried out after World War II.
-It was Karol Estreicher who gave the Allies a nearly 600-page-long secret report on the looted monuments and contributed to the formation of an international elite group called the Monuments Men (whose work inspired the plot of a movie directed by George Clooney in 2014).
+Years later, Marta Grzywacz traced the footsteps of the charismatic researcher in her excellent book Obrońca Skarbów (Defender of Treasures), documenting the history of the artworks looted by the Nazis and the spectacular restitution missions carried out after World War II.
+It was Karol Estreicher, Grzywacz points out, who gave the Allies a nearly 600-page-long secret report on the looted monuments and contributed to the formation of an international elite group called the Monuments Men – whose work inspired the plot of a movie directed by George Clooney in 2014.

 After the war, Estreicher questioned German museum personnel and members of the Schutzstaffel (SS) who had looted the European museums, followed every lead and checked every piece of information that might bring him closer to his goal.
-He traveled to Germany and helped the Allies search warehouses, church basements, mines and former offices of the Nazi Party (NSDAP).
+He travelled to Germany and helped the Allies search warehouses, church basements, mines and former offices of the Nazi Party (NSDAP).
 One building after another, one house after another.

 With the help of the Americans, St. Mary’s Altar was found in the basement of the Nuremberg Castle.
-Stwosz’s Gothic artwork, somewhat damaged by humidity and insects, returned to Poland in 1946 in 107 crates in four railcars, accompanied by paintings by Canaletto and Leonardo da Vinci’s Lady with an Ermine, recovered from Hans Frank’s villa in Bayern.
+Stwosz’s Gothic artwork, somewhat damaged by humidity and insects, returned to Poland in 1946 in 107 crates in four railcars – accompanied by paintings by Canaletto and Leonardo da Vinci’s Lady with an Ermine, recovered from Hans Frank’s villa in Bayern.
 Escorted by American soldiers, the masterpiece was greeted at the train station in Kraków by cheering crowds.